Gulf Arab states say Syrian opposition should attend Geneva

 Saudi Arabia and Qatar are the main backers of the Syrian National Coalition and the Free Syrian Army, which they have aided with weapons, training, money and military intelligence in the fight against Assad's government.

-Assad is backed by Iran, which struck a preliminary deal on Sunday with world powers involving limited sanctions relief for more international oversight of its nuclear programme.
+Assad is backed by Iran, which struck a preliminary deal on Sunday with world powers involving limited sanctions relief for more international oversight of its nuclear program.

 The Gulf Arab foreign ministers said they hoped the agreement would be a first step leading to "a comprehensive resolution" of Iran's atomic dispute, but that this would need goodwill.